 Visit a local market and learn how the villagers’ huts are made.
 Then enjoy delicious lunch, tasting different types of banana and rice dishes harvested from nearby farms.

-After lunch, tour the workshops of village artisans who will describe influences and materials they use to make the items they sell in local markets.
 They will also show you techniques they use to create art from banana leaves – then it is your turn to create some banana art of your own!
 Continue to your lodge for relaxation, dinner and overnight.

 Meals Included: Breakfast, Lunch, Dinner